0xSteve/detection_learning/README.md

 # Learning Automata (LA) solutions to the link detection problem in Underwater surveillance networks (USNs)

-The current working solution can be found in branch S-model.
+The current practical solution model can be found in S-model.
+It is the research in the S-model folder that is associated with Learning to Communicated.
+A work submitted to the ACM WUWNET 2017 conference.

-#

-# Running the simulations.
+# P-model

-To run a simulation, in the desired simulation folder, open a terminal and type:

-python3 simulation.py

-or,for visualizations of algorithms type:

-python3 visualize.py
+The earliest stages of this work utilizing a binary environmental response, corresponding to a discrete-finite number of possible actions corresponding to operating depth.
+An impractial solution, which becomes intractable in memory as precision increases.

+The work in P-model paved a path for a practical continuous control model used in S-model

+#S-model
+This directory contains the current research in link-state detection learning in limited mobility applied to underwataer acoustic sensor networks.

 # Installation of Dependencies.
 All code is written and tested using Python 3.6.x, and requires the following dependencies: